kora-projects/kora-docs/mkdocs/blog/en/compile-time-not-libraries.md

 ---

-# HotSpot and Native Image Are Different Deployment Models
+## HotSpot and Native Image Are Different Deployment Models { #hotspot-native-image-deployment }

 The distinction becomes clearest when reflection is involved.